MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 To view the patch status for your VM, open the Overview page for your VM in the Azure portal.
 From there, under **Operations**, select **Updates**.
 You should see the patch status and most recently installed patches under **Recommended updates**.

-In the **Recommended updates** page, you can see the Hotpatch status of your VM as well as if there are any available patches for your VM that haven't installed yet.
+In the **Recommended updates** page, you can see the Hotpatch status of your VM and if there are any available patches for your VM.
 As we stated in [How Hotpatch works](#how-hotpatch-works), [Automatic VM Guest Patching](/azure/virtual-machines/automatic-vm-guest-patching) automatically installs all Critical and Security patches on your VM.
 Patches outside of those two categories aren't automatically installed, and are instead displayed in the **Update compliance** tab as a list of available patches.
 You can also check the **Update history** tab to view patch installation details for update deployments on your VM from the past 30 days.

 :::image type="content" source="media\hotpatch\hotpatch-management-ui.png" alt-text="A screenshot showing Hotpatch management from the Azure portal.":::